singh2010nidhi/Optimizing_a_Pipeline_in_Azure/README.md

 The hyperparameters of the logistic regression model such as Inverse of Regularization strength (`C`) and Maximum Number of Iterations (`max_iter`) were tuned using Microsoft Azure Machine Learning's hyperparameter tuning package **HyperDrive**.

+Azure ML supports three types of sampling Random sampling, Grid sampling and Bayesian sampling.

-Then `RandomParameterSampling` was used as a parameter sampler.
+* Here `RandomParameterSampling` was used as a parameter sampler.
 In this sampling algorithm, hyperparameter values are randomly selected from the defined search space and supports early termination of low-performance runs thus taking less computational efforts.
+* The Grid Sampling performs a simple grid search over all possible values over search space and thus this can be very budget exhaustive.
+* Bayesian sampling is based on the Bayesian optimization algorithm.
+It picks samples based on how previous samples performed, so that new samples improve the primary metric.
+Thus this method also requires huge number of runs to improve metrics of future samples.
+So this method is also very compute intensive for our project.

+Thus Random Parameter Sampling is best suited for our project.

+Azure Machine Learning supports four early termination policies - Bandit policy, Median stopping policy, Truncation selection policy, No termination policy.

-Here `BanditPolicy` was used as a stopping policy.
-Bandit policy is based on slack factor/slack amount and evaluation interval.
-Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run thus saving computational time.
+* Bandit policy is based on slack factor/slack amount and evaluation interval.
+Bandit terminates runs where the primary metric is not within the specified slack factor/slack amount compared to the best performing run.
+* Median stopping is an early termination policy based on running averages of primary metrics reported by the runs.
+This policy computes running averages across all training runs and terminates runs with primary metric values worse than the median of averages.
+* Truncation selection policy cancels a percentage of lowest performing runs at each evaluation interval.
+Runs are compared using the primary metric.
+* If no policy is specified, the hyperparameter tuning service will let all training runs execute to completion, i.e the No termination Policy.

+Here `BanditPolicy` was used as a stopping policy as Bandit Policy with a smaller allowable slack is the most aggressively compute saving policy.

 #### Figure 2 : Azure ML Studio Hyper Drive Run Details - ####